MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/views.md

 ## Stored views

 When a [stored function](../../query/schema-entities/stored-functions.md) is designated as a view, it's considered a stored view.
-Stored views behave like stored functions that can participate in search and union * scenarios.
+Stored views behave like stored functions and can participate in `search` and `union *` scenarios.

-To designate a stored function as a view, set the `view` property to `true` when you create the function.
+To designate a stored function as a stored view, set the `view` property to `true` when you create the function.
 For more information, see [.create function](../../management/create-function.md).

 ### Example: Define and use a view